Beaver Builder Review: Is It The Best WordPress Page Builder?

-Like in most landing page builders, you'll be working with rows, columns, and modules.
+Like in most other page builders, you'll be working with rows, columns, and modules.
 Each row can have a set of columns, and columns contain modules.

-If you wish to add another section to your homepage, for example, you'll need to insert a new row.
+If you wish to add another section to your homepage, for example, you'll need to insert a new row (learn more about how to edit your homepage in WordPress).
 An entire row can be dedicated to one image or block of text.
 Or it can be split into different sections.